Mid-drive eBike motors are the most efficient, smooth, and powerful, making them the preferred choice for premium electric bike manufacturers.

 The solid range and fully equipped component list make this bike perfect for light trekking or commuting.
 These parts include LED lights, a kickstand, an integrated battery lock, a rack, and fenders.

 Despite being the ‘sportive’ model, the Ultimate T10 is plenty comfortable, using 47mm Schwalbe Energizer Plus puncture-resistant tires, 40mm of fork travel, curved handlebars, a step-through frame, and plush touchpoints.

 Don’t miss out on the Gazelle Ultimate T10 if you have a big budget and want performance, reliability, and style.

 - Price: $2,875

 The Cannondale Adventure Neo 4 blends a commuter setup with the abilities of a comfortable everyday city e-bike.

 An easy-to-mount step-through aluminum frame, fast-rolling Kenda Kwick Seven.5 tires, and Shimano MT200 hydraulic disc brakes allow you to tackle anything from city streets to smooth gravel paths with confidence and comfort.

 The Adventure Neo 4 is the perfect commuter, with a comfy saddle, kickstand, and swept-back handlebars for an upright riding position.

-A popular and powerful Bosch Active Line motor with 50Nm of torque provides enough punch to handle moderate gradients.
+A popular and powerful Bosch Active Line motor with 50Nm of torque provides enough punch to handle moderate gradients in all PAS modes.
 Maximize the 400 Wh battery by utilizing the buttery smooth Shimano Altus 9-speed drivetrain that will help you climb even very steep hills.